lazy-media/public/Authentik/Kasm/Readme.md

     - Under Attributes type in `authentik Admins`
     - Click `Submit`
 - Edit any other group in Kasm
-- In Each Group you want assigned to Kasm Users upon first login, click on the tab for `SSO Group Mapping`
+- For each Group, click on the tab for `SSO Group Mapping`
 - Click on `Add SSO Mapping`
 - Select your `Authentik SSO Provider`
 - **DO NOT SELECT** `Assign All Users`